 The Arboretum offers a variety of volunteer opportunities.
 Volunteers can volunteer individually or as group to help in the community garden, assist with horticultural work in campus landscapes, or help in campus natural lands.
 Come out and get your feet wet, your hands dirty, and your knowledge expanded, as you learn more about gardening, landscaping, or natural lands management!

 The Arboretum offers group volunteering, which supports groups of five (5) or more working together to support greening our campus.
 Volunteer activities can include working with our team to install or maintain landscapes, supporting tree care by working with our Arborists, learning to garden with our Community Garden group, or participating in natural lands management with the Natural Resources team.
-Your support in these programs is essential to the Arboretum, so please click on the link below to fill out a group volunteer form below.
+Your support in these programs is essential to the Arboretum, so please click on the link below to fill out our group volunteer application.
+Group volunteer applications must be submitted at least 2 weeks prior to the requested day.
+Failure to submit an application two weeks in advance will result in an automatic denial of the application.

 COMMUNITY GARDEN/NURSERY ACTIVITIES